brytebee/tic_tac_toe_/README.md

 ## Acknowledgments

 - Appreciations to the TSE's and the Entire Microverse Community
-- This would mot have been positive without help from my stand-up Team, The Sylveons, thanks guys.
+- This would not have been positive without help from my stand-up Team, The Sylveons, thanks guys.
 - To old coding partners I buzzed, your input is well appreciated.

 ## 📝 License